-More often, though, food challenge tests are done to see if people have outgrown an allergy.
+Food challenge tests are also done to see if people have outgrown an allergy.

 How Are Food Allergies Treated?

-Every second counts in an allergic reaction.
-If your child starts having serious allergic symptoms, give the epinephrine auto-injector right away.
-Also give it right away if the symptoms involve two different parts of the body, like hives with vomiting.
-Then call 911 and take your child to the emergency room.
-Your child needs to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.
+Time matters in an allergic reaction.
+If your child starts having serious allergic symptoms, like trouble breathing or throat tightness, use the epinephrine auto-injector right away.
+Also use it right away if symptoms involve two different parts of the body, like hives with vomiting.
+Then call 911 and have them take your child to the emergency room.
+Medical supervision is important because even if the worst seems to have passed, a second wave of serious symptoms can happen.

 - If My Child Has Food Allergies, What Should I Look for When Reading Food Labels?

 - How Do Doctors Test for Food Allergies?

 - 5 Ways to Prepare for an Allergy Emergency

 - Serious Allergic Reactions (Anaphylaxis)